lkolada/fakenewschallenge/README.md

 The data was already split on train and test sets.
 Moreover, the article bodies and headlines were delivered also in separate files.

 In total train set consisted of 49972 observations.
-The classes in train sets were as follow:
+The class distribution in train set is as follows:
 - unrelated: 36545 (73.0%)
+- discuss: 8909 (18.0%)
 - agree: 3678 (7.0%)
 - disagree: 840 (2.0%)
-- discuss: 8909 (18.0%)

 The composition of test set (25413 observations) was:
 - unrelated: 18349 (72.0%)
+- discuss: 4464 (18.0%)
 - agree: 1903 (7.0%)
-- discuss: 4464 (18.0%)
 - disagree: 697 (3.0%)

 3. Data Processing